 Step 4: Implement Custom Function

 In the fourth step, I will implement the custom function from the previous procedure and see if it really shows the address for a particular coordinate.
-For doing that,
+To do that,

 - Firstly, into your Excel sheet, type =REV in cell D5 and you will see the auto-suggestion of the custom function from the previous step.